csesoc/UNSW-CompClub2019Summer-CTF/README.md

 python3 server.py
 ```

+## HTTP v HTTPS
 The following assumes the server will run over HTTPS.
+Change ```scavhunt.tech``` to the appropriate domain.
 It also assumes that you have installed a HTTPS certificate at the following locations:
 ```
 /etc/letsencrypt/live/scavhunt.tech/fullchain.pem
 /etc/letsencrypt/live/scavhunt.tech/privkey.pem